judasgutenberg/Arduino_I2C_Slave_With_Commands/README.md

   ![image](masterslave_arduino.jpg)

+GPIO pins on the slave are read or controlled in the simplest way possible:  a request to a single byte returns the value of its pins.
+Any value sent that is more than one byte is considered a write, with the first byte being the GPIO pin number and everything else being the value.
+There is a range of pins that is so large that they do not exist (pins greater than 64) and writing to or reading from those triggers a number of additional functions.

 master_slave.ino (and master_slave.h if you want master_slave.ino to instead be a .cpp file) are a library of functions for communicating with this slave from a master.
 This is taken directly from my ESP8266_Remote repository and will probably need tweaking to work with your code (for example, it refers to a global, config, and utility files that aren't in this repository).